kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

 For security reasons, we strongly recommend you to *not* commit any credentials or other secrets to the Version Control System.
 Hence, by default any file inside the `conf/` folder (and its subfolders) containing `credentials` in its name will be ignored via `.gitignore` and not committed to your git repository.

-Credentials configuration can be loaded the same way as any other project configuration using the `ConfigLoader` class:
+Credentials configuration can be loaded the same way as any other project configuration using any of the configuration loader classes: `ConfigLoader`, `TemplatedConfigLoader`, and `OmegaConfigLoader`.
+The following examples will all make use of the default `ConfigLoader` class.

 ```python
 from kedro.config import ConfigLoader